-As for reliability of the exams prepared, depending on the type of decision expected to make, either KR21 or square-error loss analysis are used.
-Language level vocabulary range, skills to be tested, question types, text length, balance of recognition and productive skills are carefully planned.
-Test specifications are used to ensure that the test prepared enjoy congruence and are equivalent.
-The similar exam conditions are applied in both the midterm and final exams, with the questions and possible responses going through consistency and reliability checks.
+As for the reliability of the exams prepared, depending on the type of decision expected to make, either KR21 or square-error loss analysis is used.
+Language level vocabulary range, skills to be tested, question types, text length, and the balance of recognition and productive skills are carefully planned.
+Test specifications are used to ensure that the test is prepared to enjoy congruence and is equivalent.
+Similar exam conditions are applied in both the midterm and final exams, with the questions and possible responses going through consistency and reliability checks.
 The Testing Unit designs the exams in a way that all students that take the same exam have the same opportunity to demonstrate their performance fairly in a secure environment.
-The Testing Unit is also responsible for informing learners and instructors about the exam and standardization format and procedures, ensuring the standardization of the tests, providing instructors with guidelines on how to implement the exams and for holding standardization sessions for the instructors in the assessment of productive language skills (i.e. writing and speaking exams).
+The Testing Unit is also responsible for informing learners and instructors about the exam and standardization format and procedures, ensuring the standardization of the tests, providing instructors with guidelines on how to implement the exams and holding standardization sessions for the instructors in the assessment of productive language skills (i.e., writing and speaking exams).